Al-1n/Al-1n.github.io/_portfolio/8_project .markdown

 ![](/img/sql-server_icon.png)

 This repository contains a curated collection of **Transact-SQL (T-SQL)** scripts designed for learning, reference, and practice using the **AdventureWorks** sample database.
-Each script demonstrates key SQL Server concepts and operations — from basic querying and joins to more advanced topics like window functions, stored procedures, and common table expressions (CTEs).
+Each script demonstrates key SQL Server concepts and operations, from basic querying and joins to more advanced topics like window functions, stored procedures, and common table expressions (CTEs).

 ---

 `Link to the project files:` <a href="https://github.com/Al-1n/T-SQL">github.com/Al-1n/T-SQL</a>